corda/corda/docs/source/serialization-default-evolution.rst

     order, see the discussion below.

-As before, instances of the class at version A will be able to deserialize serialized forms of example B as it will simply treat them as if the property has been removed (as from its perspective, they will have been.)
+As before, instances of the class at version A will be able to deserialize serialized forms of example B as it will simply treat them as if the property has been removed (as from its perspective, they will have been).

 Constructor Versioning